Kusnetzky Group LLC | January 2015

 ScaleBase is a vendor and product for distributing MySQL databases.
 It is not a database but a layer of software that sits on top of MySQL databases.
 So it offers a different solution from those proposed by the likes of NuoDB and Clustrix, which require investment in their specific databases.

-Like both of those mentioned, ScaleBase is ACID and XA compliant and offers continuous availability.
+Like both of those mentioned, ScaleBase is ACID (incl. transparent execution of 2-phase commit for transactions that update data in multiple shards), and offers continuous availability.
 Because it is independent of the underlying database instances it is irrelevant to ScaleBase as to what those instances are being used for: whether transaction processing or analytics.
 In either case, ScaleBase’s distributed MySQL database retains all relational characteristics.

 Where ScaleBase is particularly cool is in what it calls the Analysis Genie.
 This is available as a free SaaS and download.
 The Analysis Genie helps you to decide (it provides out-of-the-box recommendations) how best to distribute the data and provides a percentage score (which will change as the environment changes—so it is an ongoing monitoring tool) for you as to how efficient your data distribution is.
 The Genie examines your data, data relationships and the use of your data to give you a data distribution policy that is tuned efficiently for your application’s unique requirements.
 There are facilities provided to examine and distribute any existing MySQL databases that you want to move into the ScaleBase environment, without requiring any change to their applications.